What is a letter of intent when buying a business in Switzerland?

-The letter of intent, or LOI, plays a key role in mergers and acquisitions (MY).
+The Letter of Intent, or LOI, plays a key role in mergers and acquisitions (MY).
 Often called an indicative offer or NBO (Non-Binding Offer), it formalizes the initial terms of a transaction between buyer and seller.
 Although it has no binding legal value, the LOI lays the foundation for future negotiations.
 It also marks the beginning of the due diligence process.

 Why is a letter of intent essential in an M&A transaction?